cdupont/CorentinDupont-WebPage/blog/posts/Programming/2015-10-15-Whitespace.md

 In Haskell, the whitespace can be seem as the "application operator".
 Indeed, `f a b` is the application of function `f` to its arguments `a` and `b`.
 It is the most terse writing possible for function application.
 Compare it with the less terse notation chosen for Java for example: `f(a,b)`.
-Thats three non-space characters more.
+That's three non-space characters more.
 It seems that Haskell chose the whitespace character to perform the main operation in functional programming: using functions.

 In Math